Yuqiu-Yang/pMTnet_Omni_Document/docs/source/quick_start.rst

     all have ``False``, then the json file will simply contain an empty dictionary.

+``./mhc_seq_dict.json`` is a *json* file of a dictionary.
+The keys are various MHC sequences and the values are their corresponding ESM embeddings.

 .. note::

     If you want to reproduce the training and validation results in our paper, you can download
     `our training data <https://365utsouthwestern-my.sharepoint.com/:x:/g/personal/yuqiu_yang_utsouthwestern_edu/EYBVZgSOuq9HpYNKrb3c5jIB_87GlX5prJ6hNQdaB77ltw?e=36ZmW0>`_ and
     `our validation data <https://365utsouthwestern-my.sharepoint.com/:x:/g/personal/yuqiu_yang_utsouthwestern_edu/Eb4tEGiZS4tDtRUvlu_IoKYBf-zm_aojgo0tdVbTl2Au7Q?e=1ezESp>`_.